adept/paperless-ocrmypdf/README.md

 Change paths in .env to point to the locations of "config" and "scans"

 If you need extra languages, configure them in docker-compose.yml and modify Dockerfile to install them into ocrmypdf container.
+Dockerfile currently is written to include English, Russian and Ukrainian languages.

 Run "docker-compose up -d" and navigate to http://localhost:8000 to configure Paperless.